HANGLETON BOWLING CLUB – COMPETITION GENERAL RULES. AGM 2019

 b] Not have played, or be due to play, in the same competition.

-12. All competitions must be played in accordance with Bowls England Laws and by entering members agree to abide by the above Rules which specify “that woods must bear a legal stamp of a B.I.B.C. tester” and accept as final in any dispute the judgement of the Competitions Secretary as the representative of the Committee.
+11. All competitions must be played in accordance with World Bowls Laws of the Sport [Crystal Mark] and by entering members agree to abide by the above Rules which specify “that woods must bear a legal stamp of a B.I.B.C. tester” and accept as final in any dispute the judgement of the Competitions Secretary as the representative of the Committee.

-13. Non-availability of Finalists shall be considered by the Competitions Secretary and Committee prior to, or on Finals Day.
+12. Non-availability of Finalists shall be considered by the Competitions Secretary and Committee prior to, or on Finals Day.
 Substitutes may be used if deemed necessary.
+Members are advised NOT to enter competitions if they will not be available to play on the published date of Finals Day.
+If entrants subsequently find it necessary to withdraw from a competition this should be done prior to the semi-final to enable competitive semi-finals to be played.

 Winner George Dew Cup Runner Up William Carr Cup